Thunder vs Pacers Odds, Spread, and Total

 Thunder vs Pacers Predictions and Picks

-Oklahoma City is ranked fourth in scoring, third in defense, and first in point differential.
-The scoring has been consistent for them in both games, and the defense appears to be trending upward.
+Oklahoma City ranks fourth in scoring, third in defense, and first in point differential.
+However, both their scoring and defensive performance dipped in Game 3.
 Shai Gilgeous-Alexander leads the team in points per game, assists per game, and field goal percentage.
-He has scored at least 34 points in both games this series and nearly recorded a double-double in Game 2.
-OKC has been a different team on the road this postseason, with most games being close wins or losses.
+For the first time in four playoff games, SGA didn't score at least 34 points, finishing with 24 in Game 3.
+OKC needs to be sharp on both ends of the court from start to finish, as they were in Game 2.

-Indiana is ranked seventh in scoring, 17th in defense, and 12th in point differential.
-Their scoring is slightly trending down, and the defense needs to tighten up as games progress.
-Pascal Siakam leads the team in points per game and has been consistent in this series, nearly averaging a double-double.
-The Pacers are 6–2 at home this postseason, and like OKC, their offense can get hot in stretches.
+Indiana ranks seventh in scoring, 17th in defense, and 12th in point differential.
+Their scoring remained consistent, and the defense stepped up similarly to Game 1.
+Tyrese Haliburton leads the team in assists per game and nearly recorded a triple-double in Game 3.
+The Pacers need to continue protecting their home court and get off to a strong start in Game 4.
+They've proven effective at closing games, whether trailing or leading late, but that strategy may not always work against the top-seeded Thunder.

-The Pacers have been strong against the spread, while OKC is 0-7 ATS in their last seven road games.
-No matter how dominant the Thunder are at home, they tend to grind out wins on the road.
-Indiana now has two games of film to review, giving them the chance to fine-tune their weaknesses and aim for another clutch win.
+OKC has controlled the flow in all three games but finds itself down two games to one.
+The Pacers have consistently found ways to win throughout the postseason, even in games where they've been outplayed for most of the time.
+The Thunder have looked like a different team on the road and may either narrowly win this game or just fall short.
+Either way, it's shaping up to be a grind-it-out battle with the potential to shift the momentum of the series.